velomeister/linux-vulnserver/README.md

 Original vulnserver by **Stephen Bradshaw** — [thegreycorner.com](http://www.thegreycorner.com/)
 Source: https://github.com/stephenbradshaw/vulnserver

-This Linux port was created for the **Security and Testing in Information Technology (SPTI)** course at ECI.
+This Linux port was created for the **Security and Testing in Information Technology (SPTI)** course at the Escuela Colombiana de Ingenieria Julio Garavito.